CenturyLinkCloud/clc-go-cli/README.md

 clc data-center unset-default
 ```

+### Identify entities by ID or by name

+There is a great deal of commands that depend on the instances of certain entities, such as `server`, `group`, `network`.
+A common pattern for specyfing such entities in the command line is `--<entity>-id`, like `--server-id` or `--load-balancer-id`.

+Alternatively, a name of an entity can be specified (the common pattern is `--<entity>-name`).
+This approach has some important subtleties to mention:

+* You can't specify both an ID and a name for the same entity.
+* If there is more than one entity with the specified name, an error occurs.
+* Autocomplete, if turned on, works for names and does **not** work for IDs.
+See [the Autocomplete section](#autocomplete-for-entity-names) for details.

 ### Enjoy the tool

 Below are some examples of CLI commands so that you can faster get to use it efficiently.